-Wounded Leaders have their Morale, LM and Leadership Range (11.1) decreased by one (LM cannot be less than zero).
+Wounded Leaders have their Leadership Morale-1 Morale, LM and Leadership Reduces Range (11.1) decreased by one leadership Range (LM cannot be less than zero).
 Their rally range too, if they possess the Charismatic Skill, can be reduced by one but never less than zero.
 Wounded Leaders can still call indirect fire (Mortar and Artillery) and move their full MF.
 Wounded Snipers can still fire with no reduction in effectiveness.
 All wounded SMCs (exception: Heroes) decrease their Morale by one.